Nokia's elusive recovery rekindles strategy doubts

 By Tarmo Virki

-HELSINKI When Stephen Elop bet Nokia's future on a deal with Microsoft, he was hit with a barrage of criticism.
-After a year of respite, the chief executive is again being haunted by a decision that is costing the shrinking mobile phone company sales and favor.
+HELSINKI, April 18 When Stephen Elop bet Nokia's future on a deal with Microsoft, he was hit with a barrage of criticism.
+After a year of respite, the chief executive is again being haunted by a decision that is costing the shrinking mobile phone company sales and favour.

 Sales of the Lumia range that runs on Windows have fallen short of forecasts.
 Nokia issued a profit warning last week ahead of first quarter results due on Thursday and its shares fell below 3 euros this week, their lowest in 15 years.